davidson16807/tectonics.js/docs/ramblings/model-architecture.md

  sub       (particle1_result, particle2, ... particleN, timestep) => particle1_delta
  add_delta (particle1, particle1_delta)                    => particle1_result

-No, perhaps we ought to grant our update function access to any memo object that might be needed to calculate its result.
+Perhaps we ought to grant our update function access to any memo object that might be needed to calculate its result?
 This way, we have a place to store the delta in case it is calculated during the update function.
 If it is calculated during the update function, then no extra time is spent recalculating it.
 If it is not calculated during the update function, then we only perform the calculation when it is requested by the user.

  update (particle1, particle2, ... particleN, particle1_memo, timestep) => particle1_result
- particle1_memos.flux1() => particle1_flux
+ particle1_memos.flux1.value() => particle1_flux

 This may be unecessarily verbose, but there is nothing stopping us from treating the memo as a complete facade for a particle